On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Obstructions to Topological Expressiveness and Applications

-\begin{proof}[Proof of Theorem \ref{thm:oneboundedcomponent}] We open by noting that since $F$ has a single hidden layer, its canonical polyhedral complex, $\mathcal{C}(F)$, is simply the canonical polyhedral complex, $\mathcal{C}(\mathcal{A})$, of the hyperplane arrangement, $\mathcal{A}$, in $\mathbb{R}^n$ associated to the first layer map.
+\begin{proof}[Proof of Theorem \ref{thm:oneboundedcomponent}] Since $F$ has a single hidden layer, $\mathcal{C}(F)=\mathcal{C}(\mathcal{A})$, for the hyperplane arrangement, $\mathcal{A} \subseteq \mathbb{R}^n$ associated to the first layer map.
 We may assume without loss of generality that $|\mathcal{A}| = n+1$, for if the first layer map is degenerate then the neural network has width $n$, and hence its decision regions have no bounded connected components, by Theorem \ref{thm:JohnsonResult}.